Another “What Works!” post ~

 - Make it physical and fun.
 Do fun physical workouts when ordinary drills and manipulatives are not working to combat tears and tantrums.
 Recite the tables while jumping on a mini trampoline, while skipping with rope, when bouncing a ball, clapping hands, doing hopscotch … it is fun and it stimulates the brain!
 Use playing cards and dominoes for fun maths drills and mental maths.

 - Maintain the course ~ if it works.
 Stay on the same curriculum if it works.
 Don’t switch around too much.
 Each curriculum has been designed to follow concepts.
 Some conceptually spiral, each year developing the concepts to the next level.
 Jumping from curriculum to curriculum may cause your child to stumble across ‘new’ concepts without having the introductory work.
-Many moms I know have shelves of maths books and courses and still haven’t found a good ‘fit’.
+Many moms have shelves filled with maths books and maths courses and they still haven’t found a good ‘fit’.
 May I suggest that you choose the best of the lot and supplement here and there with other exercises or examples.
+BUT, I also encourage you to abandon a book that does not fit (it may not have enough examples/ too many word problems and not enough clear explanations) with gentle grace and look for an alternative.

 - Practise the skills.
-Many maths books give an example, lay out brief explanations and then go on to the exercises.
+“Practice makes perfect” is absolutely true for maths.
+Many maths books lay out brief explanations, give an example, and then go on to the practice exercises.
 Generally most students need to practice with the introductory examples several times to completely understand the new concepts.
 When the child starts a maths problem, they have some doubts and questions.
 When they manage the examples and the initial, easy problems, they gain confidence.
 But they need to establish this process with a few more similar problems before moving on to more difficult sums.
-Where maths books progress too quickly, or provide too few similar problems, children lose confidence.
+Where maths books progress too quickly to more difficult exercises, or provide too few similar practice problems, children lose confidence.
 If they haven’t “got it” with the easy work and then struggle with more complex problems, they become afraid.
 Fear forms into frustration which then manifests into anger.
 Supplement your child’s books with examples or go online to find similar work.

 - Do maths early, when your child is most awake and fresh.
 Maths requires mental fitness and this is most often early in the day.
 My teens often put off their maths lessons because they didn’t enjoy it much, but when they finally had to do their lessons, they were tired and they struggled more.
 I advised them to do it first and get it over with for the day.
 For young children, maths and handwriting should be done at the table, early in the morning.
 We do our seat work (or disciplinary subjects = those 3R’s) first and then go on to read alouds and narrations.